Skip to Content

 Best Overall Boxing Glove for Beginners: Byakko

-Best Runner Up Boxing Glove: Ring to Cage C17 2.0
+Best Runner Up Boxing Glove: Title

 Best Designs: Xmartial